Hecklar27/ReverseArchiveSearch/README.md

 The cache system provides 10-60x performance improvement by pre-computing CLIP embeddings.

 ### First Time Setup
-1. Load your Discord JSON file (This takes all day to export using DiscorcChatExporter, I have provided one which goes up to 5/29/25)
+1. Load your Discord HTML file (Use DiscordChatExporter to export this daily as links expire in 24 hours, takes a few minutes)
 2. Click "Pre-process Archive" - this will:
    - Download all images from Discord
    - Generate CLIP embeddings for each image